putraaryawinata/scene-graph/README.md

 # Graph Topology Documentation

-This document provides an overview of the contents and structure of the `graph_topology` folder.
+This repo provides the ability to make a dataset of scene graph for RL in VLN.

 ## Contents